 The undergraduate major in public administration offers students the necessary knowledge and skills for planning, implementing, and evaluating public programs.
 Our graduates work in such settings as local and state government, nonprofit organizations, and private sector businesses.
 Students learn to think critically and analytically about public policy and will also acquire skills that make them more effective citizens in their own communities.

 Introductory classes in public administration are offered in Lawrence and at the Edwards Campus in Overland Park.
 Courses to complete the major and minor are offered at the Edwards Campus.

-The MPA degree may be obtained through course work in Lawrence, Topeka, and the KU Edwards Campus in Overland Park, Kansas.
+The MPA degree meets the needs of both full-time students who are looking to launch a career in public service as well as those who already have a career and are looking to accelerate it by pursuing a MPA degree part-time.
+The MPA degree may be obtained through course work offered in Lawrence, Topeka, and the KU Edwards Campus in Overland Park, Kansas.